 See additional funding opportunities in the "Europe" tab of the External Funding Opportunities section below!

 - Julio Peris Scholarship - two annual awards for undergraduate students, enrolled in a UCI exchange or group study program in Spain (valued up to $1350 each!).
 The awards are open to undergrads in any program who have an academic interest in Spain.
 The award is based on academic merit (minimum 2.6 GPA or higher in the past academic year), with enrollment in at least 8 HCE or 24 units over Fall/Winter.
-For more details, see scholarship application information here.
+For more details, click here and scroll down to Spanish - Julio Peris Award

 See additional funding opportunities in the "Europe" tab of the External Funding Opportunities section below!